 Fourth, Seminary students will be intentionally mentored both on and off campus.
 The faculty will purposefully mentor the students in class, chapel and one-on-one discipleship times.
 Area pastors will work with the seminary faculty to continue intentional mentoring in the local churches.
 Students learn much in the classroom; they also need to learn in the field, putting into practice the lessons of the classroom.
 Those seminary students who attended the College will also benefit as they continue to build the relationships they began during their undergraduate education.

 Fifth, Maranatha seeks to place its graduates into ministry as soon as possible.
 The Master of Divinity degree was originally designed to educate a secular college graduate.
 With the growth of the Bible college movement, 96 hours of seminary training is no longer the standard.
 Many seminaries, Maranatha among them, recognize that there is duplication of material between the typical Bible college student’s education and his Seminary training.
-Therefore, Maranatha is offering Advanced Placement and a Three+Three Program.
-In the Three+Three program students who attend Maranatha Baptist Bible College may apply up to 26 hours of Seminary courses to meet undergraduate competency.
-A diligent student will be able to begin Seminary after his junior year of college.
-This will allow the student to graduate after three years in college and three years in seminary.
-In addition Maranatha offers graduates of other Bible colleges up to 16 hours of Advanced Placement.
+Therefore, Maranatha is offering to graduates of Bible colleges up to 26 hours of Advanced Placement.

 Maranatha seeks to be “To the Praise of His Glory” in all that we do – holding to our heritage and focused on our future!